nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 - We can measure the number of colliding elements inserted in a bucket;
 - If this number increases, after a certain threshold, we can "morph" our bucket into a [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).

 Without getting into many details, **red-black trees** are binary search trees are self-balancing themselves during the insertion and deletion of new elements.
-This means that searching performance doesn't degenerate, and it will remain in logarithmic bounds.
+This means that searching performance doesn't degrade, and it will remain in logarithmic bounds.

 ![png]({{site.url}}/assets/images/2021-10-02-hashing-and-hashtables-in-c/hashtablerbtree.png)